ARM-software/CMSIS-DSP/PythonWrapper_README.md

 # Change history

+## Version 1.9.2:

+* New customization options for the compute graph:
+  * CAPI
+  * CMSISDSP
+  * postCustomCName

 ## Version 1.9.1:

 * Small fix to the compute graph generator.
 The `#ifdef` at beginning of the custom header should be different for different scheduler names